 Interviewer: What kinds of vehicle accidents do you handle besides car crashes?

-Kevin Roach: We handle auto accident cases and a lot of time there is a combination of the two.
+Kevin Roach: As auto accident lawyers in St. Louis we often deal with crashes between a car and another vehicle.
 We represent individuals who are injured in motorcycle accidents, truck accidents, and sometimes bicycle accidents.
 We represented a few people who were cycling and were injured.
 Basically in auto accidents there are regular passenger vehicles, commercial vehicles (which a lot of times are trucks), and then there are motorcycles.

 Interviewer: What's the difference between a regular car accident and a motorcycle accident and truck accident?
 What are some of the fundamental differences?